Portsmouth, Virginia

-Portsmouth is an independent city in southeast Virginia, United States.
+Portsmouth is an independent city in southeastern Virginia, United States.
 It lies across the Elizabeth River from Norfolk.
 As of the 2020 census, the population was 97,915.
-It's the 9th most populous city in Virginia and is part of the Hampton Roads metropolitan area.

-The Norfolk Naval Shipyard is a historic and active U.S. Navy facility located in Portsmouth.
+It is the ninth-most populous city in Virginia and is part of the Hampton Roads metropolitan area.
+Due to its strategic location, the city has long been associated with the United States Armed Forces, particularly the Navy.
+The Norfolk Naval Shipyard is a historic and active Navy facility located in Portsmouth.

 History

+Colonial era

 In 1620, the future site of Portsmouth was recognized as a suitable shipbuilding location by John Wood, a shipbuilder, who petitioned King James I of England for a land grant.
 The surrounding area was soon settled as a plantation community.

 Portsmouth was founded by Colonel William Crawford, a member of the Virginia House of Burgesses.
 It was established as a town in 1752 by an act of the Virginia General Assembly and was named for Portsmouth, England.

+American Revolution and early United States

 In 1767, Andrew Sprowle, a shipbuilder, founded the Gosport Shipyard adjacent to Portsmouth.
 The Gosport Shipyard at Portsmouth was owned by the Commonwealth of Virginia after the American Revolutionary War and was sold to the new United States federal government.

-In 1855, the Portsmouth and Norfolk area suffered an epidemic of yellow fever which killed 1 of every three citizens.
-It became an independent city from Norfolk County in 1858.
+In 1779, Portsmouth was sacked by British forces during the Revolutionary War.

+Following the Revolutionary War, George Washington invited Marquis de Lafayette to visit the United States.
+Lafayette accepted, and was celebrated with parades and balls all around the country.
+In October 1824, Lafayette visited the town, stopping to have tea at Hill House.
+In 1836, the town of Portsmouth was incorporated.